-• If fill is used to raise the grade, approved fill material should be free of deleterious material with a minimum CBR value of 4.0 and Plasticity Index values of 20 or less.
-Any stratum I clays (with Plasticity Index values greater than 20) should be removed prior to fill pacement.
-The gravel size should not exceed 3 inches in diameter.
-The material should be placed as per applicable city or county guidelines.
+- Fill used to raise the grade approved fill material should have a minimum CBR value of 4.0 and a maximum Plasticity Index value of 20.
+Lime or cement application rates should be reevaluated and tested for soil sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
+The material should be placed and compacted as per applicable city / county guidelines.

-Subgrade Delineation:
+Subgrade Verification:

-At the time of construction, the final pavement subgrade should be verified by the geotechnical engineer.
+At the time of construction, the final pavement subgrade should be observed and verified by a representative of InTEC.